Coal fireplaces have been used to warm homes for several generations and continue to be useful to this day.

 So, having the chimney liner installed gives your building the needed protection from fires and other forms of hazards.

 Your coal fireplace may require maintenance especially if it hasn’t been used for a long period.

 Consider calling the experts to inspect the condition of the fireplace.
-Common issues due to lack of fireplace maintenance include smoke leakage and sparks among others.
+Common issues due to poor fireplace maintenance include smoke leakage and sparks among others.